UBRoboticsWorkshop/WorkShops/3_programming/index.md

 }
 ```

->This is the main loop- whenever the code gets to the botttom of the loop, it starts again at the top.
+>This is the main loop- whenever the code gets to the bottom of the loop, it starts again at the top.
 Here, we use our custom function to set the servo between zero degrees and 180 degrees repeatedly.
 The servos don't have feedback- writeAngle() finishes near instantly, not when the servo gets to the position.

 > For a Servo motor: <span style="color: red;">Red</span> - Vcc(5V), <span style="color: brown;">Brown</span> - GND, <span style="color: orange;">Orange</span> - Signal(PWM)